 Computational Soft Matter

-Our research group tackles contemporary challenges in the realm of soft (bio)materials.
+The research group led by Assistant Professor Alberto Scacchi tackles contemporary challenges in the realm of soft (bio)materials.

-We apply state-of-the-art modelling methods, including computer simulation and theory, to better understand phase separation phenomena in the context of biological systems, such as liquid-liquid phase separation of proteins, as well as in technologies aimed at facilitating the green transition, including the development of bio-based materials and water purification systems.
+We apply state-of-the-art modelling approaches, including computer simulations and theoretical methods, to understand complex phenomena in soft matter.
+Our research spans phase separation in biological systems, such as liquid–liquid phase separation of proteins, as well as technologies supporting the green transition, including the development of bio-based materials and water purification systems.
+We also investigate rheology modifiers for sustainable formulations and explore protein–electrode interactions to advance health-related sensor technologies.

 Current Projects